 Eosinophilic esophagitis (EoE) is a chronic allergic disease of the esophagus — the tube leading from the mouth to the stomach.
-It is most common in children and young adults.
-It is characterized by food impaction (food stuck in the throat), dysphagia (difficulty swallowing or feeling food pass slowly), vomiting, and gastroesophageal reflux disease (GERD).
+It is most common in children and young adults compared to infants.
+It is characterized by food impaction (food stuck in the throat, neck or chest), dysphagia (difficulty swallowing or feeling food pass slowly), vomiting, and gastroesophageal reflux disease (GERD).
 Less common symptoms include poor growth, food aversion, cough or throat clearing with eating, regurgitation of food, chest discomfort with eating, slow eating, increased fluids to wash down solids, and requiring small bites or excessive chewing.

 Learn more about eosinophilic gastrointestinal diseases in the Division of Gastroenterology, Hepatology & Nutrition (Digestive Disorders) and the Eosinophilic Gastrointestinal Diseases Program.